chriswhong/nyc-tax-data-notes/readme.md

 There are 147 unique exemption types.
 There are 42 exemption types with 10 or fewer occurances.
 There are 7 with only 1 occurrance:  indust waste facility, prof. maj lea sports, nys med care fac fin, patrol salvage, solar/wind energy, state retire system, ltd profit hsng co:l

+There are only 9 abatement types:
+"co-op/condo abatement"
+"j51 abatement"
+"residential conversion abatement"
+"solar elec generating system abate"
+"brooklyn bridge park pilot"
+"industrial & commercial abate prog"
+"lease abatement"
+"mitchell lama star benefit"
+"icip abatement"

+From the FY 2015 tax report, the total levy last year was $21670900000.
+From our data, the total annual tax from the bills is $21620027503, so we are off by $-50872497 ($50.8M), about .23% lower!